 Frequently Asked Questions About 280E

-280E was implemented to prevent businesses involved in illegal drug trafficking from claiming tax deductions, originally targeting criminal enterprises.
+280E was implemented to prevent businesses involved in illegal drug trafficking from claiming tax deductions.
+It was originally created to target criminal enterprises.

-Yes, 280E is still in effect and continues to impact the cannabis industry by restricting standard business expense deductions.
+Yes, 280E is still in effect and continues to impact the cannabis industry by limiting businesses’ ability to deduct standard expenses.

 Tags: